• Skip to main content

 Pickups And Controls

 While single-coils and split-coil pickups are more common, some basses have humbuckers.
-Just like with regular electric guitars, single-coils bring a sharper tone and stronger attack, while humbuckers are somewhat softer but have a more “robust” and powerful tone.
+Just like with regular electric guitars, two single-coil pickups bring a sharper tone and stronger attack, while humbuckers are somewhat softer but have a more “robust” and powerful tone for that punchy sound.

 When it comes to different musical styles, we’d recommend humbuckers for hard rock and metal music, while single-coils have more widespread use.